RonnyPfannschmidt/bmst/unprotocols/01_Govenance.md

 C4.2 Protocol.
 (C4.3 Protocol){https://rfc.unprotocols.org/spec:1/C4/}

-### Community Behaviour
+### Community Behavior

-The Project will implement recent versions of the Contributors Covenant to deal with behaviour.
+The Project will implement recent versions of the Contributors Covenant to deal with behavior.
-Community Administratos MUST coordinate its enforcement.
+Community Administrators MUST coordinate its enforcement.

 ### Community Administrators